avaneev/biteopt/README.md

 To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is immune to discontinuities, and it can solve problems that utilize parameter value rounding (integer parameters).
-This method can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g., Perm, and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
-However, BiteOpt is able to solve symmetric and asymmetric TSP problems even as large as 400-node ones, to within 2-6% of optimum (parameter values should be sorted to derive the node ordering).
-A comparison to a specialized TSP solver like Concorde is not reasonable to do (BiteOpt is much slower), but BiteOpt permits solving non-conventional or mixed-field (e.g. noisy, scheduled, clustered) TSP problems.
+This method usually can't acceptably solve high-dimensional continuous problems that are implicitly combinatorial (e.g., Perm, and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
+However, BiteOpt is able to solve symmetric and asymmetric TSP problems even as large as 400-node ones, to within 3-8% of optimum (parameter values should be sorted to derive the node ordering).
+A comparison to a specialized TSP solver like Concorde is not reasonable to do (BiteOpt is much slower), but BiteOpt permits solving non-conventional or mixed-field (e.g. noisy, scheduled, clustered) discrete problems.

 Similarly, problems with many competing minima without a pronounced global